 Rubber Rollers Types

-have integral shafts with a keyway for sprockets or gears in order to
+- have integral shafts with a keyway for sprockets or gears in order to run the roller.

 - Industrial rollers are cylindrical rolls that either have an elastomer bonded to a metal core or are formed as solid rubber.

 - Ink rollers, also referred to as printing rollers, are rubber rollers that either contain ink within the roller itself or are engraved with the pattern desired to be printed.

 - Laminating rollers, also referred to as printing rollers, often interchangeable with pull rollers, are rubber cylindrical tubes used to pull or drive materials in the heated process of lamination.

 - are rolls containing external bearings in which both the roll shaft and the roll rotate.
 These rollers work best under high loads and rough environmental conditions, such as high temperatures.

 - are strong and abrasion resistant.
 Although urethane rolls have a low resistance to acids, they maintain good resistance to chemicals and oils.